slatedocs/slate/source/includes/_security.md

   log.Fatal(err)
 }

-// The signature just created is off by -27 from what the API will expect.
+// The signature just created is off by -27 from what the API
-// Correct that by converting the signature bytes to a big int and adding 27. var offset int64 = 27 var bigSig = new(big.Int).SetBytes(sigBytes) sigBytes = bigSig.Add(bigSig, big.NewInt(offset)).Bytes()
+// will expect.
+Correct that by converting the signature bytes
+// to a big int and adding 27. var offset int64 = 27
+var bigSig = new(big.Int).SetBytes(sigBytes)
+sigBytes = bigSig.Add(bigSig, big.NewInt(offset)).Bytes()

-// The big library takes out any padding, but the resultant signature must be
+// The big library takes out any padding, but the resultant
-// 130 characters (65 bytes) long.
-In some cases, you might find that sigBytes
+// signature must be 130 characters (65 bytes) long.
+In some
-// now has a length of 64, so you can fix that in this way (this prepends
+// cases, you might find that sigBytes now has a length of 64, so
+// you can fix that in this way (this prepends the hex value with
-// the hex value with "0" until the requisite length is reached).
+// "0" until the requisite length is reached).
-// Example: if you must pass in two digits but your value is 1, you can pass in 01. var sigBytesLength = 65 // length of a valid signature byte array var arr = make([]byte, sigBytesLength) copy(arr[(sigBytesLength-len(sigBytes)):], sigBytes)
+// Example: if two digits were required but the value was 1, you'd
+// pass in 01.
+var sigBytesLength = 65 // length of a valid signature byte array var arr = make([]byte, sigBytesLength) copy(arr[(sigBytesLength-len(sigBytes)):], sigBytes)